guastallaigor/vue-paycard/README.md

 [![contributions welcome](https://img.shields.io/badge/contributions-welcome-brightgreen.svg?style=flat)](https://github.com/guastallaigor/vue-paycard/issues)

-> **Note**: Contributions are very welcomed, however is very important to open a new issue using the issue template before you start working on anything, so that neither of us waste time
+> **Note**: Contributions are very welcomed, however is very important to open a new issue using the issue template **before** you start working on anything, so we can discuss it before hand

 Fork the project and enter this commands in your terminal